GOP governors ignore Biden's latest plea on mask mandates - WTMJ

 In a call with governors on Tuesday, CDC Director Rochelle Walensky buttressed that message by citing “concerning” national trends: The seven-day average of 61,000 new COVID-19 cases per day is up 13%, and the seven-day average of deaths is up 6%.

-But Arkansas Gov. Asa Hutchison announced Tuesday that he is dropping the state’s mask mandate immediately, a day earlier than previously announced.
-He said on the governors’ call that reopening his state is “really a necessity.”
-In Arkansas, the number of new reported cases was 69 on Sunday, according to the CDC, continuing a downward trend.
+But Arkansas Gov. Asa Hutchison announced Tuesday he is dropping the state’s mask mandate immediately, a day earlier than previously announced.

+“We made our decision in Arkansas based upon the criteria we set,” said the Republican, who last month set targets for test positivity and hospitalizations in order for the state’s requirement to expire.
+“This is a goal we had.
+We achieved that, so we stuck with the principle that was outlined.”

+The number of new reported cases in Arkansas was 79 on Monday, according to the CDC, part of a downward trend.

 On the other end of the spectrum, Michigan has seen a steep rise in cases.
 That prompted Democratic Michigan Gov. Gretchen Whitmer to ask whether the White House has considered surging additional vaccines to states with rapidly increasing infection rates.